Check Point summer safety code

 3. Double-check the websites you make travel reservations on.
 Travel-related cyberattacks can happen even before the trip begins, so it's vital to check the travel website you use.
 Scammers like to impersonate genuine websites and pretend to offer luxury vacations or discounted travel in order to steal your personal information.
 If an offer looks or sounds too good to be true, it probably is.
 Before proceeding, thoroughly research the company offering the deal.
 Use a credit card for travel transactions, not a debit card.
 Credit card companies often have fraud protection in case you fall victim to cybercrime, whereas with a debit card, your money is likely gone.

-4. Beware of language mistakes.
+4. Pay attention to language .
 In this case, we are not talking about learning the local dialect, but rather be aware of any spelling or grammar mistakes, as well as authoritative phrases that push you to make hasty decisions, as this could indicate that something is not right. it's going great.
 That's because cybercriminals rely on people not taking the time to look at the small details that might signal an email or message isn't legitimate.
 To stay protected, always take an extra minute to verify the authenticity of a message, especially if it's trying to get you to reset your login details, as once a hacker gains access, it won't take long to wreak havoc.

 6. Turn off automatic Wi-Fi/Bluetooth connections.
 There may be a default setting on your smartphone to automatically connect to an available Wi-Fi or Bluetooth network, which may allow malicious actors to gain access to your device.
 Make sure this feature is disabled to prevent cybercriminals from hacking your device.